Showing 1-20 of 171 products

 To equip yourself with the ERP knowledge you need, give the following articles a read:

 Popular ERP system comparisons

 Here are the most significant recent events concerning major ERP software players and the broader ERP market:

 Microsoft launches Dynamics 365 Business Central.
 In light of the rising interest in cloud-based ERP software, Microsoft launched its Dynamics 365 Business Central solution, which only exists in the cloud.
 Its other ERP offering, Microsoft Dynamics NAV—which was previously offered on-premise and as a cloud-based solution—will be exclusively offered on-premise.

 Workday acquires Adaptive Insights.
 Traditionally known for its human resources and business finance components, Workday's recent purchase of budgeting and planning software Adaptive Insights further solidifies the cloud-based solution's increasing footprint within the ERP software market.
 The acquisition expands on Workday's existing features to support use cases generally found with more robust ERP systems.

 U.S. government warns that hackers are targeting ERP systems.
 Citing a study by Onapsis and Digital Shadows, the U.S. Department of Homeland Security issued a warning to businesses that cybercriminals have taken a keen interest in ERP software.
 The study details the specific ways in which hackers have exploited vulnerabilities in ERP software, which houses critical business information and private customer data, and urges businesses to protect their "crown jewels" in this era of enhanced cybersecurity threats.

-Software Advice uses reviews from real software users to highlight the top software products for North American small businesses.
+Software Advice uses reviews from real software users to highlight the top-rated ERP Software products in North America.